hashicorp/terraform/website/intro/getting-started/dependencies.html.md

 to infer dependencies based on usage of attributes of other resources.

-Using this information, Terraform builds a graph of resources.
+Using this information, Terraform builds a data structure of resources called a _graph_. ([This video](https://www.youtube.com/watch?v=Ce3RNfRbdZ0&feature=youtu.be&t=524) from HashiConf 2016 gives a short introduction to graphs.)
 This tells Terraform not only in what order to create resources, but also what resources can be created in parallel.
 In our example, since the IP address depended on the EC2 instance, they could not be created in parallel.

 Implicit dependencies work well and are usually all you ever need.
 However, you can also specify explicit dependencies with the